Utkarsh-Sharan/react-learn/readme.md

 ## Concept- Context API
 Created a basic Login Page to understand about Context API and how we can transfer data.
 It's almost like Service Locator but without using Singleton.

+## Project- Theme Switcher
+Created a simple Theme Switcher with tailwind and Vite.
+Learned about Context API's different syntax.